arnofiva/polyspline/README.md

-# jsapi-splines
+# PolySpline

-Extensions for the ArcGIS API for JavaScript to transform polylines into splines
+[ArcGIS API for JavaScript](https://js.arcgis.com/) extension that creates splines from polylines.